gomorpheus/morpheus-docs/integration_guides/Networking/nsxt.rst

 Groups
 ^^^^^^

-NSX-T Groups are viewed from the Groups tab.
+NSX Groups are viewed from the Groups tab.
 The default view lists each Group alone with member details.
-The |morpheus| NSX-T integration allows for creating, editing and deleting Groups.
+The |morpheus| NSX integration allows for creating, editing and deleting Groups.

 .. image:: /images/integration_guides/networking/nsx/1groups.png